 How can teachers create a SeeSaw activity?

-We include SeeSaw activities in our curriculum kits so you don't have to.
-You'll find them integrated in our Nearpod lessons, and we also provide you with the SeeSaw activity link so you can use it as a stand alone activity.
+We include SeeSaw activities in our curriculum kits so you don’t have to create them, and we provide you with the SeeSaw activity link so you can use it as a stand alone activity.
 To access the activity, you just click on the SeeSaw activity link, heart the activity, assign it to your class, and edit as needed.
 We encourage you to leave recorded instructions for your activity so that you can customize the activity for your students.

 If you’re interested in creating your own SeeSaw activity, this tutorial shows you how to use the activity library workflow, create an activity, keep your activities organized.
 You’ll also see what the student’s experience looks like so you can adjust and adapt as needed.